frankie290651/FeedMeUpdates/README.md

 `DailyRestartTime` (_default is ""_): If your server performs daily restarts (_which is recommended!_), specify the restart time here (_in HH:mm format, between 00:00 and 23:59_)

 `MinutesBeforeRestart` (_default is 60_): Number of minutes before daily restart to stop periodic update checks (_ignore if your server doesn't do daily restarts_)

+**NOTE on script configuration**:
+A server start script is provided for both Windows (_.bat_) and linux (_.sh_) and need to be configured with starting parameters if you want to use it.
+In case you prefer to use your own script, if it contains automatic restarting logic you need to change it to not restart when lock file is present inside server directory (_updating.lock_).
+If you don't know how to do it then use the ones provided.
+This is very important because updates will always fail if your server is running while the updater does is job.

 **NOTE on service configuration**: